ethan-alt/hdbayes/README.md

 )
 #> Running MCMC with 4 chains, at most 15 in parallel...
 #>
-#> Chain 3 finished in 5.5 seconds.
+#> Chain 3 finished in 5.6 seconds.
-#> Chain 2 finished in 5.9 seconds.
+#> Chain 2 finished in 6.0 seconds.
-#> Chain 1 finished in 6.2 seconds.
+#> Chain 1 finished in 6.4 seconds.
 #> Chain 4 finished in 7.2 seconds.
 #>
 #> All 4 chains finished successfully.
-#> Mean chain execution time: 6.2 seconds.
+#> Mean chain execution time: 6.3 seconds.
 #> Total execution time: 7.4 seconds.
 #> Warning: 2 of 8000 (0.0%) transitions ended with a divergence.
 #> See https://mc-stan.org/misc/warnings for details.
 #> Running MCMC with 4 chains, at most 15 in parallel...
 #>
 #> Chain 1 finished in 3.0 seconds.
-#> Chain 4 finished in 2.9 seconds.
+#> Chain 4 finished in 3.0 seconds.
-#> Chain 2 finished in 3.1 seconds.
+#> Chain 2 finished in 3.2 seconds.
 #> Chain 3 finished in 3.1 seconds.
 #>
 #> All 4 chains finished successfully.
-#> Mean chain execution time: 3.0 seconds.
+#> Mean chain execution time: 3.1 seconds.
-#> Total execution time: 3.2 seconds.
+#> Total execution time: 3.3 seconds.
 #>
 #> Running MCMC with 4 chains, at most 15 in parallel...
 #>
+#> Chain 2 finished in 0.7 seconds.
+#> Chain 4 finished in 0.6 seconds.
 #> Chain 1 finished in 0.8 seconds.
-#> Chain 2 finished in 0.7 seconds.
 #> Chain 3 finished in 0.7 seconds.
-#> Chain 4 finished in 0.7 seconds.
 #>
 #> All 4 chains finished successfully.
 #> Mean chain execution time: 0.7 seconds.